kwxm/nofib-plutus/NOFIB.md

      * Constraint solver solving nxn queens problem.
 This is quite
        sophisticated: it has a generic constraint solver which can be fed five different algorithms for solving the problem.
-       These each have different time and space requriements.
+       These each have different time and space requirements.

 *   cryptarithm1